damianpeaf/OLC2_Proyecto1_202110568/compiler/notes.md

     1.1.
 Type checking
         1.1.1.
 Int literal can be assigned to a float variable, but not vice versa.
         1.1.2.
 String literal of length 1 can be assigned to a char variable.
+        1.1.3.
+Simple types are assign by value.
+Complex types are assign by reference.
     1.2 Constant can't be reassigned.
 2. Scope related
     2.1 Variable can't be declared twice in the same scope.